d0tTino/GeneCoder/README.md

 ```bash
 python src/flet_app.py
 ```
 The GUI provides controls for most encoding methods, parity, and Triple-Repeat FEC, along with metric displays and some visual analysis plots.
 GUI operations are asynchronous to keep the interface responsive.
+See [WORKFLOWS.md](WORKFLOWS.md) for the underlying processing steps.

 ---